infojam-james/Test-Cases/First-Aid/first-aid-3.md

 |Time of treatment: (24 hour clock)|Time of Treatment?|5: Further Info|
 |Name of first aider or approved person:|Name of First Aider?|5: Further Info|

-##Expected Result
+##Expected Results
-The First Aid form should be pre-populated with the exact information entered into the incident form.
++ The First Aid form should be pre-populated with the exact information entered into the incident form.
++ It should be possible to edit the information pre-populating the fields in the First Aid form.